 First, for a quick check of a current EPC rating, you can use our online EPC checker.
-For a more detailed report into a property and the recommended improvements required to increase the EPC rating, you can use the .Gov site here.
+For a more detailed report into a property and the recommended energy efficiency improvements required to increase the EPC rating, you can use the .Gov site here.
 This will give you estimated costs of recommended works and potential returns on your energy bills.
 We recommend scrutinising your report carefully as an EPC assessor may make some reasonable assumptions in producing the certificate for the property, which could be incorrect, and if so, this may affect your available improvement options or the rating itself.
 For example, looking at my flat, which is in a listed building, one of the recommendations of my EPC report is that we replace the windows with double glazing.
 However, the sash windows are a period feature of the property that we cannot replace because it is a listed building!
 Conversely, if the valuer assumes a hard floor with no insulation, but you do have underfloor insulation, then you could challenge your current EPC and improve it.
 Additionally, you may need to update the report to reflect any improvements since the last survey, such as replacing lighting with energy-efficient bulbs.
 So it’s very much worth checking the report thoroughly.

 Ultimately, it should give you a clear picture and a plan for each property of the challenges and what you need to do in each case.
 If your property does not have a current EPC, based on when it was last sold or marketed for rent, then you can commission one.
-This is relatively inexpensive (between £35-£120 depending on the property) and will give an accurate assessment, essential for improvement planning.
+This is relatively inexpensive (between £35-£120 depending on the property) and will give an accurate energy assessment, essential for improvement planning.

-Once you have a plan for each property, we need to get strategic and look at how to fund improvements.
+Once you have a plan for each property, we need to get strategic and look at how to fund energy improvements.

 Funding Energy Efficient Improvements for Buy to Let Properties